 There are several benefits if you include e-Newsletters in your marketing mix.
-The most salient is that they’re a great way to achieve top-of-mind awareness with your customers.
+The most salient is that they’re a great way to achieve top-of-mind awareness with your prospects and to retain your customers.

 Further, as a form of content marketing, they’re a favorite of B2B marketers.

 Why?
 You can control your message and be a leader in your marketplace by cutting the through the marketing clutter with your very own advertising medium.